The future of data analytics is constrained only by its privacy-preservation shortcomings.

 The unwavering pursuit of larger – and more valuable – data-centric intelligence has frontally collided with personal privacy.
 A growing ability to produce ever-deeper and more granular insights has also unearthed extremely sensitive risks to individual rights.
 Ultimately, pushing forward with analytics while protecting the people to whom data belongs have become seemingly antagonistic concepts.

-Nevertheless, the march of data analytics cannot stop.
+Nevertheless, the march of data cannot stop.
 There is way too much impact still to be derived from it for businesses, governments and our day-to-day lives.
 The human species simply cannot forgo the benefits lying beyond the data surfaces we have just barely scratched.

-In Niometrics, we believe that data analytics and privacy preserving capabilities must be fused together into one single, inseparable platform in which more powerful knowledge will materialise not in spite of, but because of more robust privacy principles.
+In Niometrics, we believe that data exploration and privacy preserving capabilities must be fused together into one single, inseparable platform in which more powerful knowledge will materialise not in spite of, but because of more robust privacy principles.

 “Progress in data analytics must come at no cost to privacy.”